andrewblim/ga-data-assignments/practicum/bechdel/answers.md

 Run `python run_bechdel.py --prediction` to run prediction and analysis based on the data in `features.csv`.
 This runs a logistic regression with a constant term included.

+First `features.csv` is read in and an image `genre_corr.png` is generated showing the correlations between the different genre labels.
+This is more of a sanity check to see whether any of the genres overlap too much (they don't - the closest thing to a problem is that "Animation" and "Family" have a corr in the 0.50s).

-First a single run of 10 cross-validation folds is used to generate an AUC graph, which is output to `auc.png`.
-The AUCs I've seen typically fell in the 0.7 - 0.72 range.
-Then 100 logistic regressions are run, each with 10 randomized folds, so that 1000 values for each coefficient are generated.
-The program then outputs the 95% confidence intervals and the coefficients that were significant at the 95% threshold to stdout.
+Then a single run of 10 cross-validation folds is used to generate predictions.
+These will in turn generate an ROC graph, which is output to `roc.png`, and a precision-recall graph, which is output to `precision_recall.png`.
+The AUCs I've seen on the ROC curve have fallen in the 0.69 - 0.74 range.

+Finally 100 logistic regressions are run, each with 10 randomized folds, so that 1000 values for each coefficient are generated.
+The program then outputs the 95% confidence intervals and the coefficients that were significant at the 95% threshold to `bootstrap.txt`.

+I was pleased to see that among the indicator features, the ones I added were among the strongest in terms of magnitude, indicating significant impact on the probability that a film is Bechdel pass.
+They were in the expected direction. `Female_word` was easily the largest coefficient, around 0.68 on average in the bootstrap, indicating that female words in the plot synopsis strongly increase the likelihood that a film is Bechdel pass. `Actress_0` and `Actress_1` were negative, about -0.33 and -0.18 respectively, indicating that the presence of 0 or 1 female names only in the actors list (as opposed to 2+ female names) made Bechdel failure more likely. `Actress_0`, as expected, was larger in magnitude than `Actress_1`.

+Among genres, there were some non-surprises: action, adventure, crime, and war films are less likely to pass, drama is more likely.
+Interestingly horror is also more likely, I suppose you have women talking about how to run away from the killer rather than the men in their lives.
+Also interestingly but not entirely surprisingly, romance is not significantly different from 0.
+Among parental guidance ratings, adult and teen films are more likely to pass, and the pre-MPAA rated films were less likely, which was interesting; I guess older films failed the test more often (this is corroborated by a significant and positive coefficient on the year).

+### Problem 7

+Rather than adding more features, I am in fact going to take away some features to see how efficiently the model can still perform.

 ### pip freeze